Helperbird/website/src/pages/help/features/how-to-use-a-dyslexia-ruler-on-any-website.md

 ---
 new: false
 updated: true
-footer: true
-header: true
 layout: templates/new/help/post-new.html
-title: How to Use the Dyslexia Ruler in Helperbird
+title: How to Use the Dyslexia Ruler on Websites
 description:
-  Discover how to use and customize Helperbird’s Dyslexia Ruler to make reading easier.
-This guide shows you how to adjust the ruler’s height, width, color, and more for a better reading experience.
+  Learn how to use and customize Helperbird's Dyslexia Ruler to make reading easier by highlighting lines as you read.
 keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic, dyslexia ruler, reading ruler, line tracker

-youtubeId: ZI7yqBKd91E
-cardTitle: Dyslexia Ruler
-featureDescription:
-  Discover how to use and customize Helperbird’s Dyslexia Ruler to make reading easier.
-This guide shows you how to adjust the ruler’s height, width, color, and more for a better reading experience.
-date: 2019-01-03
+url: help/how-to-use-a-dyslexia-ruler-on-any-website/
+permalink: help/how-to-use-a-dyslexia-ruler-on-any-website/
+name: Helperbird Staff
 headerTags:
   [
-    {
-      tag: 'how-to-use-the-dyslexia-ruler-in-helperbird',
+    { tag: 'step-1-open-helperbird', title: 'Step 1: Open Helperbird' },
-      title: 'How to Use the Dyslexia Ruler in Helperbird' },
+    { tag: 'step-2-go-to-dyslexia-tools', title: 'Step 2: Go to Dyslexia Tools' },
-    { tag: 'how-to-customize-the-dyslexia-ruler', title: 'How to Customize the Dyslexia Ruler' }, { tag: 'change-the-rulers-height', title: 'Change the Ruler’s Height' }, { tag: 'adjust-the-rulers-width', title: 'Adjust the Ruler’s Width' }, { tag: 'change-the-rulers-color', title: 'Change the Ruler’s Color' }, { tag: 'adjust-the-rulers-brightness', title: 'Adjust the Ruler’s Brightness' }, { tag: 'follow-mode', title: 'Follow Mode' },
+    { tag: 'step-3-customize-dyslexia-ruler', title: 'Step 3: Customize Dyslexia Ruler' },
-    { tag: 'video-walkthrough', title: 'Video Walkthrough' }, { tag: 'need-more-help', title: 'Need More Help?' }
+    { tag: 'video-walkthrough', title: 'Video Walkthrough' }, { tag: 'need-additional-help', title: 'Need Additional Help?' }
   ]
 tags: features
-url: help/how-to-use-a-dyslexia-ruler-on-any-website/
-permalink: help/how-to-use-a-dyslexia-ruler-on-any-website/
+img: assets/images2/uploads/add-a-heading.png
+date: 2019-01-03
+youtubeId: ZI7yqBKd91E
+cardTitle: Dyslexia Ruler
+featureDescription:
+  Learn how to use and customize Helperbird's Dyslexia Ruler to make reading easier by highlighting lines as you read.
+footer: true
+header: true
 ---

-The Dyslexia Ruler feature in Helperbird helps make reading easier by adding a semi-transparent ruler that follows your cursor.

-It’s especially useful for individuals with dyslexia or anyone who needs help tracking lines while reading.
+The Dyslexia Ruler helps you track lines while reading by adding a semi-transparent bar that highlights text—especially helpful for people with dyslexia or anyone who struggles to follow long lines of text.

 ---

-How to Use the Dyslexia Ruler in Helperbird

-### 1. Open Helperbird
+## Step 1: Open Helperbird

-Click the Helperbird icon in your browser’s toolbar to open Helperbird.
+Click the Helperbird owl icon in your browser toolbar to open the main dashboard.

-### 2. Find the Dyslexia Ruler

-Use the search bar to quickly find the **Dyslexia Ruler** option.

-### 3. Turn On the Dyslexia Ruler

-Toggle the Dyslexia Ruler on.
-A semi-transparent bar will appear on your screen, highlighting the line you’re reading.

-### 4. Start Reading

-Move your cursor to have the Dyslexia Ruler follow along, helping you keep your place in the text.

 ---

-## How to Customize the Dyslexia Ruler

-### Change the Ruler’s Height

-1. With the Dyslexia Ruler on, go to the **Settings** button.
-2. Adjust the 'Height' slider to change how tall the ruler appears on your screen.

-### Adjust the Ruler’s Width

-1. Open the **Settings** while the Dyslexia Ruler is turned on.
-2. Use the **Width** slider to set the desired width of the ruler to span across your text.

-### Change the Ruler’s Color

-1. Make sure the Dyslexia Ruler is on, then open **Settings**.
-2. Choose a new color by clicking on one of the color options to change the ruler’s appearance.

-### Adjust the Ruler’s Brightness

-For more comfortable reading in different lighting or to reduce eye strain:

-1. Activate the Dyslexia Ruler and go to **Settings**.
-2. Use the 'Brightness' slider to adjust the transparency, making the text easier to read.

-### Follow Mode

-You can set the Dyslexia Ruler to either follow your cursor automatically or stay in a fixed
-position:

-1. Turn on the Dyslexia Ruler by opening Helperbird.
-2. Go to **Settings** in the Dyslexia Ruler options.
+## Step 2: Go to Dyslexia Tools

-3. Find the **Follow Cursor** toggle in the settings panel.
-4. Click the toggle to choose whether the ruler follows your cursor (on) or stays fixed on the screen (off).
+In the list of tools, find **Dyslexia Tools** and click the open icon next to it.
+Then toggle **Dyslexia ruler** **on**.

 ---

+## Step 3: Customize Dyslexia Ruler

+In the Dyslexia Tools panel, click the **Settings** tab to customize your ruler:
+- **Height**: Adjust how tall the ruler appears
+- **Width**: Control how wide the ruler extends across the screen
+- **Color**: Choose a color that works best for your eyes
+- **Brightness**: Make the ruler more or less transparent
+- **Follow Cursor**: Toggle on to make the ruler follow your mouse, or off to keep it in a fixed position
+- **Position**: Set where the ruler appears on the screen when Follow Cursor is off

+**Tip:** Try enabling Follow Cursor mode and using a light blue or beige color with medium brightness for comfortable line tracking.

+---

 ## Video Walkthrough

-Here’s a video guide to help you get started:
+{% if youtubeId %}
+<iframe width="560" height="315" class="aspect-square rounded-2xl mb-8 mt-8" src="https://www.youtube-nocookie.com/embed/{{ youtubeId }}?si=6BtkhydcpJ8UFQ_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+{% else %}
+Coming soon

-{% youtubeEmbed 'ZI7yqBKd91E' %}
+{% endif %}

 ---

-## Need More Help?
+## Need Additional Help?

-If you run into any issues or have questions, just reach out to our friendly [Helperbird support team](/support), and we’ll help you out in no time.
+If you run into issues or want to learn more about Helperbird's reading tools, visit our [Help Center](https://www.helperbird.com/help) or reach out to our support team.
+We're always happy to help make reading easier.